Culinary Arts Program

 Opened in 2012 and originally located in the heart of Detroit’s Eastern Market District, STEP’s Culinary Arts Program has now moved to two different locations: “What’s Cooking in Westland” at St. John’s Episcopal Church and “Cooking in the D” on Connor in Detroit.
 This program helps integrate individuals with a developmental disability or a mental illness into the community.
 Led by a licensed chef, the program educates the participants on a variety of healthy lifestyle topics, including proper eating habits, food prep and clean up.
-Each participant purchases items from local food and produce vendors, prepare a meal with these items, and enjoy lunch while celebrating their achievement.
+Each participant purchases items from local food and produce vendors, prepares a meal with these items, and enjoys lunch while celebrating their achievement.
 Five days each week, adults with developmental disabilities head to one of the programs for a day full of planning menus, shopping for fresh ingredients, cooking and enjoying a meal together.
 For some of these adults, they are learning about nutrition and cooking to prepare them for a career in the food industry.
 For others, they just enjoy cooking, the company and eating.